 written by Winston • last updated: July 29, 2021

-Learn more about the new 6Ghz Wi-Fi band, and how it can benefit you.
+Learn more about the new 6Ghz Wi-Fi band and how it can benefit you and large businesses.

 As the name suggests, Wi-Fi 6E is an extension to the existing Wi-Fi 6 standard.
 It carries all the benefits of the 802.11ax standard (see here for our explaination on that), but with additional support for the 6Ghz wireless spectrum.